fireflyjars-cloud/Firefly-Financial/README.md

 The framework is inspired by the **Torah** — from the Hebrew root word *Yarah*, meaning to shoot an arrow straight and hit the mark.
 Torah means God’s teaching and instruction.
 The Jarring Framework applies that same principle to your finances: a straight path, clearly marked.

-Your income flows first into **The Lamp** — the Living Account — and from there transfers into five jars, each named after a book of the Torah.
+Your income flows first into **The Lamp™️** — the Living Account — and from there transfers into five jars, each named after a book of the Torah.

 ### 🪔 The Lamp™️ (Living Account)